-The largest independent Indigenous activist and education network in Australia is now in unknown hands after being hacked overnight.
+The largest independent Indigenous activist and education network in Australia was in unknown hands after being hacked overnight.

 Update: Admins are now back in full control of the page.